sherine-k/okd.io/docs/guides/upi-sno.md

 A warning is shown about making the control plane nodes schedulable.

-For the SNO its mandatory to run workloads on the `Control Plane` nodes.
+For the SNO it's mandatory to run workloads on the `Control Plane` nodes.

 If you don't want to you (incase you move to the full HA install)  you can disable this with: